According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 Long-term homelessness can manifest in various ways, from extended periods of couch surfing to fluctuating between temporary shelters and returning to the streets over several years.

 It’s rarely the result of a single issue.
-Instead, there is often a complex web of challenges that intensify over time, making the situation increasingly difficult to escape.
+Instead, there is often a complex web of challenges that intensifies over time, making the situation increasingly difficult to escape.

-For example, research suggests a deeply interconnected cycle where trauma, mental health struggles, social disadvantage, and homelessness feed into each other, each factor amplifying the others and creating obstacles to recovery.
+For example, research suggests a deeply interconnected cycle where trauma, mental illness, social disadvantage, and homelessness feed into each other, each factor amplifying the others and creating obstacles to recovery.

 To illustrate, a traumatic experience could spark severe anxiety that prevents someone from maintaining a job.
 In turn, this might lead to financial difficulties that make renting, let alone purchasing, a home impossible.